clearmatics/zecale/client/README.md

 # The `zecale` command line interface

 The `zecale` command exposes Zecale operations via a command line interface.
 A brief description is given in this section.
 More details are available via `zecale --help`, and example usage can be seen in the [client test script](../scripts/test-client).
+Note that `zecale` can be invoked from any directory, as long as the Python virtualenv is activated.

 ## Environment